AlayaCare/alayamarket-optioncare-csi/examples/api/README.md

   * The `supply_persona_id` must be set to the `alayamarket_org_id` from the [referral request payload](https://github.com/AlayaCare/alayamarket-optioncare-csi/blob/main/examples/payloads/new_referral_request_payload.json#L7)
     * You can get a list of your suppliers from `$ACCLOUD_URL/api/v1/alayamarket/outbox/organizations/trusted_network`
   * If an `authorization_id` is provided, the `start_date` and `end_date` of the authorization must match the date components of the referral approval `start_at` and `end_at`.
+  * The `case_manager` from the authorization in Step 3 will not be automatically sent to the supply agency, and should be specified as required during this step.

 ## Option 2: CPR+ → Marketplace -> Supply Agency